New York State Route 132: Route description

 NY 132 begins at an intersection with the concurrency of US 202 and NY 35 in front of Franklin D. Roosevelt State Park in the town of Yorktown.
 NY 132 proceeds north along Old Yorktown Road, crossing through a residential section of Yorktown.
 After passing a junction with Meadowcrest Drive, the route takes a turn to the northwest then returns to its northerly progression near Strang Boulevard.
 Remaining a two-lane residential street through Yorktown, NY 132 passes Lakeland Copper Beech Middle School and turns northwest once again towards more homes and into a partial diamond interchange with the Taconic State Parkway.
 At this interchange, there is no access from NY 132 to the northbound Taconic, and no access from the southbound Taconic to NY 132.

-A short distance northwest of the interchange, NY 132 reaches a junction with the eastern end of East Main Street (unsigned County Route 1309 (CR 1309)).
+A short distance northwest of the interchange, NY 132 reaches a junction with the eastern end of East Main Street (unsigned CR 1309).
 Two blocks north of East Main Street, NY 132 enters a junction with US 6 in the hamlet of Shrub Oak.
 This junction marks the northern terminus of NY 132, whose right-of-way continues north through Yorktown as Barger Street, connecting to the Putnam County line.